Call for Papers

 Open to economists based in the Northeastern US and beyond

 The Northeast Labor Symposium for Early Career Economists (NLS-E) brings together researchers to discuss cutting edge work on labor markets.

-Our goal is to build a closer community among junior faculty working on labor economics topics by exchanging ideas related to ongoing projects.
-Given the virtual nature of this year’s conference, we will consider submissions from junior faculty based in the Northeastern United States and beyond.
-The 1.5 day workshop will be hosted by the Industrial Relations Section at the economics department of Princeton University and will include presentations of working papers/work-in-progress related to the following topics:
+We aim to foster a closer community among junior faculty by exchanging ideas on ongoing projects.
+The 1.5 day workshop will be hosted by the Industrial Relations Section at the Economics Department of Princeton University and will include presentations of working papers/work-in-progress on the following topics:

-- Other topics in labor economics (crime, program evaluation, etc.)
+- Other topics in labor economics (crime; program evaluation; discrimination; peer effects; spatial labor economics; etc.)

 The Industrial Relations Section will provide lodging and meals for presenters and discussants.
 Some funding is available to offset the cost of travel for symposium participants (up to a limit).

 To submit a paper or extended abstract, please send a PDF with subject line “2024 NLS-E Conference” to [email protected].
 In the email, please also indicate if you are willing to serve as a discussant in the event we are unable to include your paper in the program.
 Papers should not yet be published.
 We encourage submissions from Postdoctoral Researchers, Assistant Professors, and recently promoted (untenured) Associate Professors.